NATIONAL WITHOUT A SCALPEL DAY

 The comedic actress and singer rose to stardom on the Broadway stage in shows like Hello, Dolly, Girl Crazy, and Gypsy.
 Her talent translated to the silver screen, earning her a Golden Globe for 1954’s Call Me Madam.

 It only took one experience with mountain gorillas to convince the American zoologist to return and establish the Karisoke Research Centre.
 From then on, Fossey dedicated and gave her life to studying gorillas and developing conservation efforts.
 Her efforts drew unwanted attention from smugglers and poachers in Rwanda.
 On December 26, 1985, Fossey was murdered in her bed, and the crime has never been solved.

 One of country music’s most popular performers rose to the top of the charts during the 1970s.
 Some of the Grammy-winning singer and pianist’s best-known songs include “Stranger in My House,” “Any Day Now,” and “She Keeps the Home Fires Burning.”

 Debbie Allen – 1950

-The talented performer’s long career of successful television shows includes Fame, Cosby Show, and Grey’s Anatomy.
+The talented performer’s long career of successful television shows includes Fame and Grey’s Anatomy.
 She also appeared in one episode of The Cosby Show with her real-life sister Phylicia Rashad.